-BALT-MILITARY-EXPO focused on maritime safety and security, sea- and land-based defense and rescue systems. is held bi-annually in Gdansk (northern Poland).
-The last show was held April 20-22, 2021.
-The next show will take place in 2023.
+BALT-MILITARY-EXPO focused on maritime safety and security, sea- and land-based defense, and rescue systems. is held bi-annually in Gdańsk.
+The next show is scheduled for 2025.

-Defence24 DAY – Defense and Security Conference held annually in Warsaw, typically in May.
+Defence24 DAY – Defense and security conference held annually in Warsaw, typically in May.
 Polish military officials often present modernization plans, and exhibitors are welcome.
-The last conference was held on May 24-25, 2022.
+The next edition is scheduled for May 2024

 Additional Resources & Contacts: